The Mayor's West Yorkshire Local Transport Plan: Vision and Objectives

 Hackney Carriage Taxis are legally classed as Public Transport yet every Transport Policy, Transport Planning and the Highways Departments all way's ignore this.
 I am happy to be involved in any future events or discussions going forward

-Ghulam Nabi asked 13 days ago
+Ghulam Nabi asked about 2 months ago

 We recognise that taxis are an important part of our integrated transport system and our full Local Transport Plan will set out the role they can play in supporting the delivery of the draft vision and objectives set out in the engagement document.
 This will include the role for the taxi trade in supporting disabled people’s travel, the nighttime economy and those without access to a car.
 It will also set out how we will make best use of the space on our streets to support our integrated, sustainable transport system.